 - A victim’s chance of survival decreases by 7 to 10 percent for every minute that passes without defibrillation

 Defibrillation is a process in which an electronic device gives an electrical shock to the heart.
 Defibrillation stops ventricular fibrillation by using an electrical shock and allows the return of a normal heart rhythm.
 A victim’s chance of survival decreases by 7 to 10 percent for every minute that passes without defibrillation.
 In recent years, small portable defibrillators have become available.
 These devices are called Automated External Defibrillators, or AEDs.
 An AED is a device that analyzes a heart rhythm and prompts the user to deliver a shock when necessary.
 These devices only require the user to turn the AED on and follow the audio instructions when prompted.

 Importance of AED Programs

-LMCHD partners with local schools, small business, churches, and community centers to place AED is the community as well as training.
+LMCHD partners with local schools, small businesses, churches, and community centers to place AEDs in the community as well as training.